zhhsplendid/paddle_use_available_gpu/README.md

 Create data on GPU successfully

 Note: the script will kill process with name "take_cuda_mem" after running.
-So please check your computer doesn't have running program with same name.
+So please check your computer doesn't have running program with the same name.